 “One of the best tricks for enhancing your personal productivity is having organizing tools that you love to use.” ~ David Allen

-4. Make an initial capture.
-David Allen recommends an initial capture of 100% of the stuff you have outstanding, which may well require a couple of days.
-That is a pretty tough exercise and I do not think it is totally necessary.
-You can make an initial capture of everything that comes to your mind for, say, a couple hours and then capture the remainder incrementally, as they show up.
-If you do your Weekly Reviews properly, the initial capture will be corrected and before long you will have 100% of your inventory of actions to do in the system, without having to go through such a grueling process.
+4. Do an initial “mind sweep”.
+David Allen recommends an initial capture of 100% of the things you have pending, which may well require a couple of days of hard work.
+If that puts you off, you can do an initial capture of everything that comes to mind for, say, a couple of hours, and then collect things incrementally as they come in.
+If you do the Weekly Reviews correctly, you’ll build on the initial capture and before you know it, you’ll have 100% of your inventory of actions to do in the system, without having to go through such a grueling process.
 The mind sweep is always the entry point to GTD.
-If you ever fall off the wagon, the way to jump on in is to collect all your current stuff again, emptying your mind.
+If you ever fall off the wagon, the way to get back on again is to collect again everything you have pending.

-5. Process and organize your initial capture.
-Take a break, because this will also take some time, but when you are done you will get your GTD system up and running.
-For each of the things you have collected, you should think about exactly what it is, write down a clear description of it and put a reminder in the appropriate list (or do it, if it can be done in less than two minutes).
+5. Clarify and organize your initial capture.
+This will also take some time, but when you finish you’ll have your GTD system up and running.
+For each of the things you’ve collected, you should think about exactly what it is, write down a clear description of it and put a reminder in the appropriate list.

-6. Play with the five stages of the workflow.
-Collect, process, organize, review, do.
-In the early days of implementation, repeat as often as you can the whole workflow to assimilate it well, but above all, to feel the benefits of the methodology: having everything under control and releasing stress.
+6. Master the five steps of the workflow.
+Capture, clarify, organize, review, engage.
+In the first days of implementation, repeat as often as you can the entire workflow to assimilate it well, but above all, to start feeling the benefits of the methodology: having everything under control and releasing stress.
 If you subscribe to our blog, you can download the free ebook “The GTD® Workflow”, where we explain in detail the ins and outs of each stage.

-7. Now that you have control, go for the perspective.
-After a few weeks (or months, don’t be in a hurry), when you’ve mastered your workflow and reached a certain stability, it’s time to go a step further.
-Everything you do, your every day projects and tasks, should obey higher goals and give meaning to your life.
-It is what is called perspective or vertical focus in GTD.
-Now you can define your purpose, goals and areas of responsibility, and make sure your projects and actions are aligned with them.
-If not, you may be living the life others want you to live, and that is not cool.
+7. When you are in control, go for the perspective.
+After a few weeks (or months, don’t be in a hurry), when you’ve mastered your workflow and reached a certain stability, it’s time to go one step further.
+Everything you do, your daily projects and tasks, should obey larger goals and give meaning to your life.
+This is what is called perspective or vertical focus in GTD.
+It consists of defining your purpose, goals and focus areas, and making sure that your projects and actions are aligned with them.
+Make sure that, in your life, you are the one in the driver’s seat.

 8. Simplify.
 One of the biggest mistakes when starting to implement GTD is to try to make everything perfect and try to cover everything.
 Over-complicating the system can lead you to abandon it in a short time.
-Use as few tools as possible, because the mental work you must do to keep a set of systems in equilibrium can be overwhelming.
-Reduce the number of inboxes to a minimum (ideally one), because if you have to visit several places to process all your stuff, you will get fed up soon.
-Use the minimum amount of contexts and categories for your classification to be useful, but not cumbersome.
+Use as few tools as possible, because the mental work you have to do to keep a set of tools in balance can be overwhelming.
+Reduce the number of inboxes to a minimum (ideally one), because if you have to go to several places to process your stuff, you’ll soon get tired.
+Use the minimum amount of contexts and categories so that the classification of your actions is useful, but not overwhelming.